mattkrick/meteor-leaflet-maps/README.md

 You can check if the script is loaded by typing this in the console: `leafletMaps.isLoaded.get();`

+### Options
+Options are passed in via an object:

+    var options = {version: '0.7.3', local: true, plugins: ['markerCluster']};

+`version`: optional, defaults to current version of 0.7.3 (for CDN loads only)

+`local`: optional, defaults to false.
+If true, will load your core js & css from "/public/leaflet/"

+`plugins` optional, Array.
+Possible options: 'awesomeMarkers', 'markerCluster'.
+Feel free to make a PR to add more.
+Just drop the required files into the `pluginRoot` & it'll find them & install them after the core loads.

+`pluginRoot` optional, defaults to "/public/leaflet/plugins".
+This is where you put all your plugins js & css files.

 ### Putting it in a template
     {{>leafletMap name="exampleMap" options=leafletOptions}}
 `name` is the namespace.